 H

-H, or h, is the eighth letter in the ISO basic Latin alphabet.
-Its name in English is ''aitch'' (pronounced , plural ''aitches''), or regionally ''haitch'' .
+H, or h, is the eighth letter of the Latin alphabet, used in the modern English alphabet, including the alphabets of other western European languages and others worldwide.
+Its name in English is ''aitch'' (pronounced , plural ''aitches''), or regionally ''haitch'' , plural ''haitches.''
 Provided by Wikipedia

 by H. H